troglobit/mdnsd/README.md

 > **Note:** run either `mdnsd` or `avahi-daemon`, not both; two
 > responders on the same link would answer over each other.

+### Browsing with mquery

+The bundled `mquery` tool discovers and resolves services on the local link, a bit like `avahi-browse`.
+Give it a service type or a host name;
+the `.local.` domain is implied.

+    mquery                     # browse all service types on the link mquery _http._tcp          # list instances of a service type mquery -t 33 NAME          # resolve an instance's host and port (SRV) mquery -t 16 NAME          # show a service's TXT metadata mquery -t 1  host          # resolve a host's address (-t 28 for IPv6) mquery -D                  # scan and resolve into a device table mquery -d host             # show one device in detail

+The `-D` and `-d` modes print their table when you stop the scan with Ctrl-C, or automatically with `-T` (quiet timeout) or `-w SEC`.
+See the **mquery(1)** manual for the full list of record types and options.

 Build & Install